claytonwramsey/chess-engines-class/lectures/01_syllabus/qz01_syllabus.md

 - [x] I know all the rules of chess.
 - [x] I am comfortable calculating lines in a given position in chess.
 - [x] I have an intuition for what is "good" and "bad" as a move in chess.

+---

+Feedback for me: Write anything you want me to read in here.